-Global Environmental Policy Score: 8 All French governments in recent decades have been committed to advancing environmental policies at the global level.
+Global Environmental Policy Score: 9 All French governments in recent decades have been committed to advancing environmental policies at the global level.
 Under former President Sarkozy, France was among the leading group of countries trying to secure an agreement on climate change mitigation at the 2009 U.N.
 Climate Change Conference in Copenhagen.
 In this tradition, French diplomats were particularly active in preparation for the U.N.
 Climate Change Conference chaired by France in December 2015.
 The global agreement reached at this conference is a success for French diplomacy.
 This commitment is supported by the entire political class and Macron has fully endorsed the policy choices made by Hollande.
-For instance, Macron has tried to convince the U.S. president, Donald Trump, to remain committed to the pledge of the previous U.S. administration and announced at the United Nations in September 2018 that France would not sign any international agreement with countries which are not part of the COP 21 agreement.
-It remains to be seen if this commitment will be more than a symbolic gesture.
-For the openness to internationally approved, more drastic and protective policies reaches a limit when French interests are at stake.
-For instance, any policy which would reduce the capacity of the nuclear energy industry to grow is frowned on by France, despite the unresolved issue of nuclear waste dumps.
+For instance, Macron has tried to convince U.S. President Donald Trump to remain committed to the pledge of the previous U.S. administration, and announced at the United Nations in September 2018 that France would not sign any international agreements with countries that are not part of the COP 21 agreement.
+It remains to be seen whether this commitment will prove to be anything more than a symbolic gesture.
+Generally, openness to drastic internationally approved protective policies reaches a limit when French interests are at stake.
+For instance, any policy threatening to reduce the nuclear energy industry's growth capacity has been frowned upon by France, despite the unresolved issue of nuclear waste dumps.